Use the Microsoft Graph security API

 The incident resource and its APIs allow you to sort through incidents to create an informed cyber security response.
 It exposes a collection of incidents, with their related alerts, that were flagged in your network, within the time range you specified in your environment retention policy.

-Threat assessment - The Microsoft Graph threat assessment API helps organizations to assess the threat received by any user in a tenant.
-This empowers customers to report spam or suspicious emails, phishing URLs, or malware attachments they receive to Microsoft.
-Microsoft check the sample in question and the organizational policies in play before generating a result so that tenant administrators can understand the threat scanning verdict and adjust their organizational policy.
-They can also use it to report legitimate emails to prevent them from getting blocked.
+The Microsoft Graph threat assessment API helps organizations to assess the threat received by any user in a tenant.
+This empowers customers to report spam emails, phishing URLs or malware attachments they receive to Microsoft.
+The policy check result and rescan result can help tenant administrators understand the threat scanning verdict and adjust their organizational policy.

 Common use cases